JZ-Works/jz-cayotravel/README.md

 ## JZ-CayoTravel

-**Exciting Announcement: JZ-CayoTravel Script!**

 Features:

 **Webhook System** : You can setup in the config file our webhook system that send a message to your webhook everytime someone travels.

 **QB and OX Compatible** : Our script works with QB and OX.

-**Payment System** : Gone are the days of clunky payment systems.
-JZ-CayoTravel boasts a streamlined, user-friendly payment system, ensuring that transactions are smooth, secure, and efficient.
+**Payment System** : Configurable Payment in Config.

-**Cooldown System** : With our script you can configurate the cooldown between each travel
+**Cooldown System** : With our script you can configurate the cooldown between each travel.

-**NPC Drivers or Cutscenes** : In the config you can choose between npc drivers or cutscenes
+**NPC Drivers or Cutscenes** : In the config you can choose between npc drivers or cutscenes.

 **Previews**